rui-vas/rui-vas/README.md

 - 👀 I’m interested in Systems - AI, Robotics, Biology and Psychology
 - 🌱 I’m currently learning how to use multi-agent AI systems - autogen, langchain, crewai
 - 🚀 I’m looking to work on large-scale applications of AI with positive impact
-- 🫀 I stay in good health by practicing meditation, QiGong, Kung Fu, swimming, dancing and time in nature
+- 🫀 I stay in good health by practicing meditation, QiGong, Kung Fu, swimming, dancing and spending time in nature

 ## Experience